Gerald Haskins: Early life and career in New Zealand

 Haskins' father was the Town Clerk of Christchurch; he had nominated the fields in which his three sons and one daughter would become qualified and in which all four did qualify.
 In young Gerald's case, it was engineering.
 He studied and graduated as a civil engineer at Canterbury College, University of New Zealand (now University of Canterbury).
 He had grown to be around six feet tall and well proportioned.
 While at university, Haskins excelled at amateur boxing and was captain of the football team.

-After graduating, he first worked at Lyttleton Harbour, but left New Zealand to work in Australia, around 1911, initially returning each year during his leave to visit his girlfriend and future wife.
+After graduating, he first worked at Lyttelton Harbour, but left New Zealand to work in Australia, around 1911, initially returning each year during his leave to visit his girlfriend and future wife.